TedHusted/awake/awake.md/awake.md

  Perses: Or you are a spy, biding your time to betray us.

 Unit: The seal that my people have made on your vents is barely sufficient.
 If you can apply suction to the ducts, you should be able to break the seals.
-The Meks will not be damaged.
-It will take some time to regroup.
+The suction will not damage the Meks.
+They will need time to regroup.
 You will have ventilation restored  in the meantime.

  Selene: Meks?